Open in San Francisco

 About the Program

-The Small Business Acceleration Program is a new initiative of the Office of Economic and Workforce Development (OEWD) piloted by Mayor Ed Lee with the support of Supervisor Katy Tang.
+Open in SF is a new initiative of the Office of Economic and Workforce Development (OEWD) piloted by Mayor Ed Lee with the support of Supervisor Katy Tang.
 The program improves service for small food businesses through the permitting process.
 The Program is an initiative supported by partners in OEWD, Office of Small Business, Planning Department, Department of Building Inspection, Department of Public Health, Fire and Police Departments, Department of Public Works, Public Utilities Commission, Department of Environment, Treasurer and Tax Collector’s Office, Entertainment Commission, and Office of the Assessor-Recorder.

 Small businesses contribute to San Francisco’s economy, employment, and vibrancy.
 Food businesses in particular are at the core of San Francisco’s cultural identity, as well as the tourist and entertainment sectors.
 In 2010, San Francisco restaurants hosted over 64 million paying customers and generated 19,000 jobs, according to the Office of the Controller.
 These restaurants generated $3.2 billion in consumer spending and $30 million in sales tax annually for the City in 2010.
 And the sector continues to grow: in the third quarter of 2014, 4,748 food and drinking establishments generated $1.1 billion in taxable sales for that quarter alone, according to the Board of Equalization.